Code-Institute-Submissions/first-milestone-project-5/README.md

 All media was provided by the band representative and some were pulled via google serach.

 ### Acknowledgements
-I received inspiration from this project via my mentor Chris Zielinski
+I received inspiration for this project via my mentor Chris Zielinski